 Bring a sleeping mask just in case your guesthouse/hotel has crappy curtains that allow light to escape through.

 An ATM and a bank do exist.
 You can check inside of the post office for the bank itself (Sparebank1).Heading to the top of the world?
-This quick Svalbard travel guide will help you sort accommodation… Click To Tweet
+This quick Svalbard travel guide will help you sort accommodation and food there!
+Click To Tweet

 All in all, Svalbard and Longyearbyen were exceptional.
 It was a landscape so unique and majestic and I feel so lucky to have witnessed it with my own eyes.
 Pictures just do not do the place justice.
 There were many things I missed while there due to some unfortunate events, so I definitely need to plan a trip back that way at some point.
 I just hope I have a chance to do it before tourism destroys the place and its pristine offerings.